Types of POS Systems: A Guide for Small Businesses

 Process payments either on the go or at a brick-and-mortar shop | Devices are at a greater risk of being lost or stolen than a traditional POS |

 Mobile POS systems are cloud-based and helpful for retailers and restaurants that want to boost associate presence on the floor and make the checkout experience more convenient for customers.
-In restaurants, for example, an mPOS might allow for tableside ordering or even payment.
-In retail, this can help drive more sales so that customers don’t have to wait in line or seek out a register.
-Like POS apps, an mPOS can also come in handy for food trucks and event sales (such as markets, festivals, and similar off-site temporary retail opportunities).
+In busy or high-volume restaurants, for example, an mPOS might allow for tableside ordering and payment, speeding things up for both staff and customers.
+In retail, mobile POS systems can help drive more sales and eliminate the need for customers to wait in line or seek out a register.

 Related: Best Mobile Credit Card Processors

-You can find a few mPOS systems with no software fees, but most cost around $60 per month.
-Popular mobile POS systems include:
+You can find a few mPOS systems with no software fees, but most begin at around $60 per month.

-Read our guide to the best mobile POS systems
+Read our guide to the best mobile POS systems.

 Touch-screen POS Systems